dhir5225/Multi-Linear-Regression/README.md

 As for simple linear regression, multiple linear regression requires some conditions of application for the model to be usable and the results to be interpretable.
 Conditions for simple linear regression also apply to multiple linear regression, that is:

-1.Linearity of the relationships between the dependent and independent variables11
+1.Linearity of the relationships between the dependent and independent variables should be linear

 2.Independence of the observations

 3.Normality of the residuals

 4.Homoscedasticity of the residuals

+Constant variance of the errors should be maintained.

 5.No influential points (outliers)